Grantham: Waterways

 Grantham was once linked to Nottingham by the Grantham Canal.
-It is possible to walk and cycle along the canal starting from Grantham near the A1/A607 intersection (opposite The Farrier).
+It is possible to walk and cycle along the canal starting from Grantham near the A1/A607 intersection (opposite The Farrier public house).

 The River Witham runs through Grantham.
 It has a riverside walk linking Dysart Park and Wyndham Park, on which is a view of Spittlegate Mill.
-The walk passes Inner Street allotment and the rear of Sainsbury's car park, access to which is by a pedestrian bridge at the end of College Street.
+The walk passes Inner Street allotment and the rear of Sainsbury's car park; access to which is by a pedestrian bridge at the end of College Street.
 There are other footbridges with views of the river and its weirs.
-Swans, ducks and trout are among the wildlife that can be seen along the river.